Windwalker (film): Plot

 Windwalker is an aged Cheyenne warrior.
-As a young husband and father, he watched helplessly as his wife, Tashina, was killed and one of their twin sons kidnapped during a raid by rival Crow warriors.
+As a young husband and father, he had watched helplessly as his wife, Tashina, was killed and one of their twin sons kidnapped during a raid by rival Crow warriors.
 After many years of searching unsuccessfully for this son, Windwalker dies during the winter of 1797 in what will become the state of Utah.

 After Windwalker's funeral, his remaining son, Smiling Wolf, leads his family south to rejoin the rest of the tribe; on the way they are attacked by a band of Crow warriors and after fighting them off, Smiling Wolf is badly injured and the family is forced to hide.

 The Great Spirit reawakens Windwalker, and after battling the forces of nature and his own physical frailty, he rejoins his family.
 Using Cheyenne medicine to heal Smiling Wolf's wounds, Windwalker leads the family to a sacred Cheyenne hiding cave.
 From there, he and Smiling Wolf's two young sons prepare booby traps for the Crow raiding party, all of which work perfectly, leaving only the raiding party leader and one other warrior.

 The Crow warrior is captured and taken to the cave, where he is revealed to be Windwalker's long-lost son.
 With his family safe and his son restored to him, Windwalker confronts his old enemy and offers him peace, but the Crow refuses, forcing a final battle.
 The restored son fights the Crow leader in his father's place and is victorious.
 With his family safe and restored, Windwalker is now free to proceed to the afterlife, where he is reunited with Tashina.